RedRussianBear/No-Rest-for-the-Wicked/README.md

 >
 > Ioan Svetlov, Chairman of the People's Council of Pilgrim's Dusk
 >
-> Artho Stubbs, Colonel, Captain of the Free Guardsman
+> Artho Stubbs, Colonel of the Free Guardsmen
 >
-> The Honourable Arlan, Vicomte de Morganne, Captain of the Dominion
+> The Honourable Arlan, Vicomte de Morganne, Captain of the *Dominion*

+Since those times, as both settlements and void endeavors have developed, the political system has grown tremendously.
+At the time of the signing, the Brethren on-World consisted solely of Svetlov himself, and the Brethren in the Void were Stubbs and de Morganne alone.
+In a few short years though, due to new settlement on the Dusk and additional vessels joining the Compact, both had grown to fairly large bodies, and the first groups to receive Brethren Artisan status, namely the Honorable Association of Shipwrights, la Companie de
+Transporte à Grande Vitesse, the Suvla Bay Miners Guild, the Gunsmiths Concern, and the Astropath Union.

+As of the moment, there are 25 representatives of the Brethren on-World, 13 captains and officers of the Brethren in the Void, and 6
+Brethren Artisan organizations.
+The three significant voting factions are the Frontiersmen, the Arthurians, and the de Morgannists favoring more distributed democracy and expansion, urbanization and industrialization, and privateering and Void investments respectively.

+### Snake River Valley

+Located in the midst of the western frontier mountains,